Natnael-arch/Tsehaye-Assist/Readme.md

 ## Where this is going

 Calling and texting are the starting point, not the destination.
-Tsehay Assist exists to prove that voice-first, Amharic-aware AI can give visually impaired users independent control over a smartphone — and once that foundation works, the same architecture opens the door to far more: navigating apps by voice, reading out messages, notifications, and documents, describing surroundings through the camera, helping with everyday tasks like online payments or reading labels, and more.
-The long-term goal is for Tsehay Assist to grow into a full voice-driven layer over the phone itself, not just a contacts tool — built specifically around Ethiopian languages and the real needs of visually impaired users here, rather than adapting a foreign product after the fact.
+Tsehay Assist exists to prove that voice-first, Amharic-aware AI can give visually impaired users independent control over a smartphone and once that foundation works, the same architecture opens the door to far more: navigating apps by voice, reading out messages, notifications, and documents, describing surroundings through the camera, helping with everyday tasks like online payments or reading labels, and more.
+The long-term goal is for Tsehay Assist to grow into a full voice-driven layer over the phone itself, not just a contacts tool,built specifically around Ethiopian languages and the real needs of visually impaired users here, rather than adapting a foreign product after the fact.

 ## Project structure